Dannysong98/ISS_pyIRIS/README.md

 # Usage

-According to the directory structure which is mentioned above, you could just input the directories of cycle like following form if your data belong to Ke's:
+According to the directory construction form which is mentioned above, you need only input the directories of cycle like following form if your data belong to Ke's:

 	python3 pyIRIS.py --ke 1 2 3 4
 	python3 pyIRIS.py --ke {1..4}